 Guests of the walking tours are required to sign personalized liability forms prior to the start of the tours.
 The correct spelling of legal names are required.
+Failure to sign forms will prevent guests from being accepted on the tours.
 Reservations are required a minimum of 48 hours prior to the tour date.
 No same-day bookings are accepted.
 To make a reservation, please email: filmguy54(at)hotmail.com.

 The Honolulu Ghost Tour is a two-mile walk to haunted sites and mystical places in downtown Honolulu and Chinatown.
 Paranormal activity is known to occur at several of the sites visited.
 Our tour visits haunted locations where ghosts and spirits, such as Night Marchers, are known to roam.
 The tour visits famous landmarks, like Iolani Palace, and ordinary office buildings, where horrible murders occurred.
 This four-hour tour includes a rest stop at a haunted bar.